Cycling-Fortunato wins gruelling stage 14 at Giro as Bernal extends lead | Sports-Games

 Cycling-Fortunato wins gruelling stage 14 at Giro as Bernal extends lead

-Italian rider Lorenzo Fortunato of Eolo-Kometa overcame fatigue and the steep slopes of Monte Zoncolan on Saturday to claim his maiden career win on stage 14 of the Giro d'Italia, a gruelling 205-kilometre ride that began in Cittadella.
+My legs are very good and I'm very, very happy."
+Ineos Grenadiers' Egan Bernal finished fourth to extend his general classification lead over Simon Yates to one minute and 33 seconds to retain the race leader's pink jersey despite a late challenge from the Briton.
+"I think that I'm in a really good position now.
+I don't need to attack on every mountain stage," Bernal said.

-Italian rider Lorenzo Fortunato of Eolo-Kometa overcame fatigue and the steep slopes of Monte Zoncolan on Saturday to claim his maiden career win on stage 14 of the Giro d'Italia, a gruelling 205-kilometre ride that began in Cittadella.
-Scaling gradients of over 20% in the final three kilometres, Fortunato was egged on by fans on the mountainous route as he inched towards the finish line and completed the stage after five hours, 17 minutes and 22 seconds.
+Italian rider Lorenzo Fortunato of Eolo-Kometa ground his way up the steep slopes of Monte Zoncolan on Saturday to claim his maiden career win on stage 14 of the Giro d'Italia, a gruelling 205-kilometre ride that began in Cittadella.

 Sunday's stage 15 is a 148-kilometre ride from Grado to Gorizia.